-In Memoriam is a new touring artwork by Luke Jerram.
-The installation is a temporary memorial for the public to visit and remember all those we have lost from the COVID-19 pandemic.
-In Memoriam is also made in tribute to all the NHS health and care workers who have been risking their lives during the crisis.
+In Memoriam was a touring artwork by Luke Jerram.
+The installation was a temporary memorial for the public to visit and remember all those we have lost from the COVID-19 pandemic.
+In Memoriam was also made in tribute to all the NHS health and care workers who risked their lives during the crisis.

 In Development with Durham University

 In Memoriam was informed by the Wellcome Trust-funded ‘Weather Lives’ project, led by Dr Cassandra Phoenix at Durham University.
 ‘Weather Lives’ foregrounds the weather as something we are all interconnected with; an ephemerality that moves and animates us, physically and emotionally, entangling us in various ways throughout our lives.
 As people move through the installation, they might consider the role the weather has played in their health and mental wellbeing during lockdown, including, for example, the intensified sense of vitality that being outdoors in weather may have brought.